AntoineDujar/wordle_practice/README.md

     *** TO USE JSON SERVER ***
     open windows powershell as admin, run command "Set-ExecutionPolicy Unrestricted", after select y

-    command to start json server (can be donw in vs code terminal) json-server ./data/db.json --port 3001 (or whatever port you want)
+    command to start json server (can be done in vs code terminal) json-server ./data/db.json --port 3001 (or whatever port you want)
 #